 A few dental procedures gone wrong had made me wary, if not downright fearful, of dentists.
 So I need a professional who is compassionate toward patients with dental phobias and anxieties.
 I’m looking for a dentist with an extra-special skill set.

-Since I’m one of those technology-savvy generation Xers and because I am also an internet professional, I launched my search online.
+I launched my search online.
 Google gave me plenty of options, and I got busy perusing the many dentists within a fifteen-mile radius.
 Within minutes I had about a dozen potential dentistry websites opened, and I got busy reading through them to see which one would tell me what I wanted to hear: We are sympathetic to your fear of dentists.
 We won’t hurt you.

 I happened across one such dentist early in my search.
 The text on his site was friendly and comforting.
 There was even a photo of him.
 He looked like a nice guy and not at all like the demented dentist from Little Shop of Horrors.
 But I wanted a list of dentists to choose from.
 So I kept his site open and continued my search.